-These are just a small sampling of possible stretches that you can use to help you focus on your upper back pain.
-Find stretches that target the muscles of your neck, shoulders, chest, and even your lower back, as everything is connected.
+These are just a small sampling of possible stretches that you can use to help you relieve your upper back pain.
+Focus on stretches that target the muscles of your neck, shoulders, chest, and even your lower back, as everything is connected.

 Other options for upper back pain relief.

 Chiropractors focus on overall alignment and function.
 Massage therapists target tight muscle groupings.
 Physiotherapists help you to target areas of concerns with specific stretches and exercises.

 Many of these treatment options will provide significant benefit and can relieve pain, so be sure to seek help when you first notice your concerns.

 If your back muscles feel tight or you have a muscle knot that doesn’t release, use heat therapy.
 This could be applying a heating bag directly to an area or having a hot bath.
 Heat therapy is best for relieving cramps, relaxing muscles, and reducing chronic pain, such as arthritis.